chnm/plague-game/documentation.md

 ### Siblings
 _<<widget "addSiblingsNPC">>_

 Age and number of siblings is determined based on main character age.
-If the main character is an unmarried **young adult** or younger, siblings may live in their household (added to the total # of household members), or they may
+If the main character is an unmarried **young adult** or younger, siblings may live in their household (added to the total # of household members), or they may be part of an extended family.

 # Game Decisions
 ## FLEEING THE CITY